Art is "world's greatest currency", says Hirst

 It shares some of the themes with “A Thousand Years” from 1990 in which maggots hatch inside a glass vitrine, develop into flies, feed on the severed head of a cow and meet their end on an “insect-o-cutor”.

-A whiff of decaying flesh escapes from the glass container, to go with the odor of stale cigarette butts in his giant ash-tray “Crematorium” and the inescapable smell of money.
+A whiff of decaying flesh escapes from the glass container, to go with the odour of stale cigarette butts in his giant ash-tray “Crematorium” and the inescapable smell of money.

 Called “Beautiful Inside My Head Forever”, it was a groundbreaking event, conceived as a single work of art that bypassed the dealers -- and their hefty fees -- altogether.